AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 Running Diagnostics
 --------------------

 #.
-Navigate to CloudN > List/Edit in the Aviatrix Controller.
+Navigate to CLOUDN > List/Edit in the Aviatrix Controller.
 #.
-Search for the Managed CloudN device and select it.
+Select the Managed CloudN device.
 #.
 Click **Diag** to display a dropdown menu.
 #.
 Click **Run**.
 #.
 Wait for a couple of minutes to complete the running diagnostics process.